tm-craggs/city-notes/Memory Lecture Notes.md

 - FIFO does not discriminate if a page is useful or not, and the oldest may still be useful.
 - Use status bits R (read/write), M (modified)
 - R = 0 unused, R = 1, recently used.
+- All frames are given a second chance before they are removed.
 - Among unused frames, FIFO applies.
 - Not very efficient, as there is constant moving of pages to give every page a second chance.

+**Clock Page Replacement Algorithm**

+- Arrange the pages in a clock format.
+- When a page fault occurs, the page the hand is pointing to is inspected.
+- The action taken depends upon the R bit.
+	- 0, evict the page.
+	- 1, clear R and advance hand.

+**Optimal Algorithm**

+- Replace page that will not be used for longest period of time
+- How do you know this?
+Can't read future.
+- This is used for measuring how well a given algorithm performed.
+- It is theoretical

+**Least Recently Used Algorithm**

+- Use past knowledge rather than future
+- Replace page that has not been used in the most amount of time.
+- Associate time of last use with each page.
+- Better than FIFO, worse than optimal (but that is impossible)
+- Generally good, frequently used.
+- Difficult to implement, have to keep a record of which pages have been used.
+- Needs special hardware

+Each process needs minimum number of pages, two major allocation schemes.

+Thrashing - If a process does not have enough pages, the page-fault rate is very high.
+Trashing means a process is busy swapping pages in and out.